-Our team of Laser surgeons and specialists deliver superb results that improve peoples lifes; all with a friendly, professional, and warm manner in our state-of-the art sight correction centre.
+Our team of Laser surgeons and specialists deliver superb results that improve peoples lives; all in a friendly, professional, and warm manner in our state-of-the-art sight correction centre.

 With multiple consultation clinics conveniently located across the North Island, we inform and assure you every step of the way, that vision correction is nothing to be worried about.
 Our centrally located Hamilton surgery offers multiple vision correction and pricing options.
 These are tailored to each person, making the Laser Eye Centre stand out from the rest.

 MBBS, MS (Ophth), FRCS Ophth (Edinburgh), FRANZCO; PG Dip MS

 I studied Medicine and did my postgraduate ophthalmic residency in India.
 Thereafter I moved to UK and continued my higher specialist training in Ophthalmology and worked in many prestigious eye hospitals including Sheffield, Leeds, Birmingham and Nottingham University hospitals.
 My special interests are Refractive laser & lens exchange surgeries, cataract surgery, Medical retina including age related macular degeneration & diabetic retinal diseases and general ophthalmology.

 I am a Fellow of Royal Colleges of Edinburgh (FRCS Ed) and a Fellow of Royal Australian and New Zealand College of Ophthalmologists (FRANZCO).
 I am also a member of Australasian and European Cataract and Refractive Societies and American Academy of Ophthalmologists.